okothchristopher/okothchristopher/README.md

-##  Data Science Technical Mentor at Chaptr Global | Data Analytics Consulting at EY
+## Data Analytics Consulting at EY |  Data Science Technical Mentor at Zindua School
 >Christopher is an innovative and strategic thinker who seeks to anticipate the future and change to align himself with the projected needs.
 He is a great team player who can work with anyone to accomplish the set objectives of the company.
 Has the desire to learn more from others and also implement the various skills